 When the brain’s alarm system is turned on, it automatically triggers preprogrammed physical escape plans in the oldest parts of the brain.
 As in other animals, the nerves and chemicals that make up our basic brain structure have a direct connection with our body.
 When the old brain takes over, it partially shuts down the higher brain, our conscious mind, and propels the body to run, hide, fight, or, on occasion, freeze (italics mine).
 By the time we are fully aware of our situation, our body may already be on the move.
 If the fight/flight/freeze response is successful and we escape the danger, we recover our internal equilibrium and gradually “regain our senses.”

 A “successful” use of freezing would be if Kafka’s father, in a fury, came looking for him, but could not find him, because Kafka was hiding, purposely immobilized, and therefore undetected.
 That is not the case here.
 The survival mechanisms normally at his disposal were all useless in this situation: there was no one to fight, nowhere to hide, and nowhere to run.
-Perhaps a craftier Kafka may have found a way out of the predicament, climbing down the side of the house, for example, and experienced the physical and psychological freedom that he needed.
 When these options are not available, the brain continues to secrete stress hormones, like cortisol, and equilibrium is not restored.
 The trauma, then, stays “trapped” in the body in a very real way, and “long after the actual event has passed, the brain may keep sending signals to the body to escape a threat that no longer exists.”
 I believe this episode was a major traumatic incident that came to inhabit Kafka’s body and mind, and manifested itself throughout his writing.

 We can see this “learned helplessness,” as Van der Kolk calls it, throughout Kafka’s works, and none better than his most popular and enduring work, The Metamorphosis, which opens with our antihero Gregor having been turned into a kind of beetle and struggling to move.
 So much of Metamorphosis involves Gregor struggling with the predicament of his own body.
 The entire first part of the story involves Gregor simply trying to figure out how to get out of bed.
 The genius of Metamorphosis is the way it fully expresses the unavoidable human problem of the body by dehumanizing its main character.
 For Gregor, mobility has been lost because his mind and his body are at odds with each other.